Host a hearing-friendly barbecue this summer

-“Part of what we do at Hearing Therapy is encourage people to talk with family and friends about their hearing challenges.
+“Part of what we do at Life Unlimited Hearing is encourage people to talk with family and friends about their hearing challenges.
 Once other people know how your hearing loss impacts your ability to enjoy everyday activities that others may take for granted, they are usually happy to make adjustments to make communication easier.”

 Hearing Therapy is an independent and free service funded by the Ministry of Health and available to New Zealanders aged 16 years and over.
 To make an appointment at a clinic near you, book online or call 0800 008 011.